iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 :::note[A convenient untruth]

 For much of this post, I use the term *word* instead of *token* to describe what an LLM predicts.
-Tokens can be punctuation marks, or parts of words--even capitalization can split words into multiple tokens (for example "hello" is one token, but "Hello" might be split into two tokens of "H" and "ello".
+Tokens can be punctuation marks, or parts of words--even capitalization can split words into multiple tokens (for example, "hello" is one token, but "Hello" might be split into two tokens of "H" and "ello".
 This is a friendly simplification to avoid having to address why the model might predict half a word or a semicolon, since the underlying principles of the "stochastic chicken" are the same.

 :::